najafi-laboratory/2p_imaging/temporal_sequence_202405/short_long_omission/README.md

 - Now get_stim_response returns a dict of results.

 ## 2024.11.12
+- Added voltage correction for the beginning voltage into trialization.
-- Added voltage correction into trialization.
+- Added voltage correction for the last image as oddball into trialization.
+- Completed plot_odd_normal_cluster.